 Ingredients: Aqua (Water/Eau), Ethylhexyl Methoxycinnamate, Talc, Dimethicone, Ethylhexyl Salicylate, Cetyl Peg/PPG-10/1 Dimethicone, Titanium Dioxide, C12-15 Alkyl Benzoate, Isododecane, Glycerin, Caprylic/Capric Triglyceride, Triethylhexanoin, Phenoxythanol, Sodium Chloride, Magnesium Sulfate, Diethylhexyl Syringylidenemalonate, Silica, Potassium Sorbate, Sodium Dehydroacetate, Hydrogen Dimethicone, Distearddimonium Hectorite, Parfum (Fragrance), Triethoxycaprylylsilane, Bezoic Acid, Aluminium Hydroxide, Dehydroacetic Acid, Proylene Carbonate, Crambe Maritima Leaf Extract, Ethylhexylglycerin, BHT. +/- (may contain): CI 77891 (Titanium Dioxide), CI 77492 – CI 77491 – CI 77499 (Iron Oxides).

 Kiko bases it’s biggest selling points on having sunscreen protection and using Sea Kale extracts to help energise the skin.
-However in my opinion the ingredients list shows this as a basic tinted cream with sun protection, due to the large ingredients list of fillers and silicones.
-Now, before anyone feels robbed by this 95% of brands out there use the same fillers and silicones that aren’t green/clean beauty brands.
-For me to have considered the ‘Sea Kale’ (Crambe Maritima Leaf Extract) as one of the selling points of this bb cream, it would have to have been higher up in the ingredients list (in the first third).
+However, in my opinion, the ingredients list shows me that this is a basic tinted moisturiser with a little sun protection.
+This is because the beneficial ingredients are low down and there is a substantial list of fillers and silicones.
+Now, before anyone feels robbed by this, 95% of brands out there use the same fillers and silicones!
+For me to have considered the ‘Sea Kale’ (Crambe Maritima Leaf Extract) as one of the selling points of this bb cream, it would have to have been higher up in the ingredients list (in the first 5).
 Instead of one of the last ingredients.
-Which pretty much means that it only contains the tiniest amount, and certainly not enough to offer the ‘effects’ its claiming or any other hydration other than on the surface layer of the skin.
-So many brands market their BB Creams with having ‘great skin ingredients’, but in reality they are just lighter foundation formulas, with sunscreen protection.
+Which pretty much means it has no effect, other than providing hydration on the surface layer of the skin.
+So many brands market their BB Creams with having ‘great skin ingredients’ but in reality they are just lighter foundation formulas, with a little sunscreen protection.
 It’s all marketing.

 The Kiko Daily Protection BB Cream does indeed have sun protection in the form of Titanium Dioxide.
 Titanium Dioxide is a physical sunscreen, often known as physical blocker (along with zinc oxide).
-Physical sunscreens work by containing active mineral ingredients that work by sitting on top of the skin to deflect UV rays away from the skin, unlike Chemical sunscreens (oxybenzone, octinoxate, octisalate & avobenzone) that are carbon-based compounds that work by creating a chemical reaction to change the UV rays into heat, and release that heat from the skin.
-I personally prefer to use Physical sunscreens, because they offer protection against both UVA and UVB rays.
+Physical sunscreens work by containing active mineral ingredients that work by sitting on top of the skin to deflect UV rays away from the skin.
+Unlike Chemical sunscreens (oxybenzone, octinoxate, octisalate & avobenzone) which are carbon-based compounds that work by creating a chemical reaction to absorb the UV rays, turn them into heat and release them from the skin.
+I personally prefer to use physical sunscreens because they offer protection against both UVA and UVB rays.
 They protect the skin from the moment they are applied (no need to wait 20 minutes) and are much less irritating on the skin for those with sensitive skin.
-Physical sunscreens are also less pore clogging which is great for us combo-oily girls or anyone with acne-prone skin.
+Physical sunscreens are also less pore clogging which is great for those with acne-prone skin.
 The only flaw of a Physical sunscreen is that they are not as long-lasting as chemical sunscreens, especially if you are doing any kind of physical activities that causes the skin to sweat or get wet.
 This is why BB creams don’t last that long on the skin.
-I have no problem reapplying sunscreen over top (i use a powder sunscreen).
+I have no problem reapplying sunscreen over top (I use a powder sunscreen).

-The squeezy black-tube plastic packaging is simple, sleek and great for travel, making midday touch-ups perfect.
-I find this perfect for everyday wear, and i find that it lasts fairly well on my skin (giving me around 5 hours wear).
-The texture is extremely lightweight and leaves no tackiness at all.
-The finish it gives is a beautiful natural second-skin look.
+The squeezy black-tube plastic packaging is simple, sleek and great for travel.
+Making midday touch-ups perfect.
+I find this perfect for everyday wear and I find that it lasts fairly well on my skin, giving me around 5 hours wear time.
+The texture is extremely lightweight and leaves no tackiness at all, and the finish it gives is beautiful, almost like second-skin.
 As a mommy who doesn’t wear a lot of makeup throughout the day on an everyday basis, this does the job perfectly.
-If you are someone who prefers more coverage like the It Cosmetics CC Cream this wont be for you, but if you are someone who looks for a natural finish, that is undetectable on the skin like you aren’t even wearing makeup, then you will love this.
+If you are someone who prefers more coverage like the It Cosmetics CC Cream this wont be for you, but if you are someone who looks for something natural and undetectable on the skin, then you will love this.

-It has a beautiful light floral scent that is identical to the Bourjois City Radiance Foundation and the Chanel Les Beiges All-in-One Healthy Glow Fluid.
-However the scent comes from the inclusion of Perfume, so if you are sensitive to fragrance you might not like this.
-I don’t mind perfume in my foundations, just not in my skincare.
-The Chanel Healthy Glow Fluid has been a long-time constant repurchase stretching over 5 years, before i went cruelty free.
+It has a beautiful light floral identical to the Bourjois City Radiance Foundation and the Chanel Les Beiges All-in-One Healthy Glow Fluid.
+However the scent comes from the inclusion of Perfume, so if you are sensitive to fragrance you might want to avoid this.
+I don’t mind fragrance in some of my foundations as I don’t wear them on an everyday basis, however, I do not like any fragrance in my skincare.
+The Chanel Healthy Glow Fluid was a firm favourite of mine for a good 5 years before I went cruelty-free.
 The Kiko Daily Protection BB cream is identical to it in every way!
 The scent, texture, finish and longevity, only with better sun protection!
-Through the bloggersphere i have heard people claim that the Bourjois City Radiance is the dupe of the Chanel Healthy Glow Fluid, however i don’t feel this is true!
-The longevity is not the same (it wears off within 2 hours) and i find it unflattering and uncomfortable around my pores and oily areas.
-I really did not like this and the only similarities are the scent, and that Chanel and Bourjois are owned by the same company (both of which are not cruelty free so i no longer purchase).
-The Kiko Daily Protection BB glides perfectly smooth over the skin, perfecting fine lines and pores and acting as second skin, just like the Chanel.
-If the Chanel is on your wishlist but you cannot justify spending £34 on it, or you are like me and love the Chanel scent but are looking for a cruelty free alternative, then i highly recommend investing in the Kiko Daily Protection BB Cream.
-Best of all it retails for a bargain under £ 10!!!
-I mean i can buy 3 for the price of 1 Chanel!
-It’s a no brainer really.
+I have heard people claim that the Bourjois City Radiance is the dupe of the Chanel Healthy Glow Fluid.
+However, I don’t feel this is true!
+The longevity is not the same (it wears off within 2 hours) and I find it unflattering around pores and oily areas.
+It’s also a lot dewier.
+I really did not like this!
+The only similarities are the scent, and as Chanel originally used to own Bourjois that’s why they have similarities.
+Sadly neither Chanel or Bourjois are cruelty-free.

 Swatches L-R: Bourjois City Radiance 04 Beige* – Kiko Daily Protection BB 03 Honey – Chanel Les Beiges Healthy Glow Fluid 30